 The environmental and regulatory settings for hazardous materials for both the construction and operation phases are included in this section.
-The BEP and SVRTP alternatives would involve construction within an urbanized area, where hazardous materials would be a concern due to past land uses and undocumented releases.
+The BEP Alternative and SVRTP Alternative would involve construction within an urbanized area, where hazardous materials would be a concern due to past land uses and undocumented releases.
 Hazardous materials sources or waste sites within the SVRTC are discussed, along with a summary of data sources consulted and tests preformed.